tixena/core_model_macros/README.md

-# Core Model Macros
+# TixSchema

 A Rust procedural macro library for generating TypeScript type definitions and Zod validation schemas from Rust structs and enums in Tixena applications.

 ## Overview

-`core_model_macros` provides procedural macros that automatically generate TypeScript types and Zod schemas from your Rust data models.
+`tixschema` provides procedural macros that automatically generate TypeScript types and Zod schemas from your Rust data models.
 This ensures type safety and consistency between your Rust backend and TypeScript frontend without manual synchronization.

 ## Features